Employment Law Changes for Independent Schools: 18-Month Timeline

 • October 2026: Trade Unions: New rules will protect workers from detriment for taking industrial action and there will be new rights and protections for trade union representatives.
 Trade unions will have increased workplace access rights and employers will have to inform workers of their right to join a trade union.

-• October 2026: Harassment: Employers must take all reasonable steps to prevent sexual harassment and will be liable for third-party harassment if they have not taken reasonable steps to prevent it.
+• October 2026: Harassment: Employers will have to take all reasonable steps to prevent sexual harassment and will be liable for third-party harassment (including for sexual harassment) if they have not taken all reasonable steps to prevent it.

-• October 2026: Employment Tribunal Time Limits: Extension from 3 to 6 months for bringing employment tribunal claims.
+• No earlier than October 2026: Employment Tribunal Time Limits: Extension from 3 to 6 months for bringing employment tribunal claims.

 • 2027: Parental and Family Rights: Introduction of unpaid bereavement leave and miscarry leave (before 24 weeks) and strengthened protection for pregnant women and new mothers.